ipld/ipld/specs/transport/trustless-pathing/fixtures/unixfs_20m_variety.md

 ### Sharded file in hamt in directory

-Same as above but the inner directory is a HAMT and we have an intermediate block.
+Same as the previous case, but with the nested directory replaced by a multi-block directory.
+The execution should be equivalent, but with an additional block for the multi-block directory.

 #### all